openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

    :figclass: or-image-border
    :alt: The Edit simulation window: Simulation options.

+   The Simulation options in the simulation configuration window

 ----

 Exporting Data
 ==============

-Located on the Plot / export panel, the Export Data tab (shown below) helps you set up a Comma-Separated Value (.csv) formatted file to export data from your simulations.
+Located on the **Plot / export panel**, the **Export Data tab** (shown below) helps you set up a Comma-Separated Value (.csv) formatted file to export data from your simulations.
 You can export any or all of over 50 values (generally speaking, the list of parameters above, plus **Coriolis acceleration**).
 Optional **Comments** sections list any flight events (**Apogee**, for example) you selected for your simulation, as well as description and field descriptions.

 You can choose separators other than comma, if you prefer semicolon, space, or TAB-delimited data.
-Once you have your data choices set up, clicking the **Export** button brings up a file dialog to choose a filename and location for your exported data.
+Once you have your data choices set up, clicking the :guilabel:`Export` button brings up a file dialog to choose a filename and location for your exported data.

 .. figure:: /img/user_guide/advanced_flight_simulation/ExportData.png